 (b) The respondent shall have twenty days after service thereof to answer the charge in writing.
-The executive director may extend the time to answer for good cause shown.
+Requests to extend the time to answer shall be made pursuant to section 21-2-3.

 (c) The answer shall specifically admit, deny, or explain the charges filed against the respondent and shall set forth any other matter constituting an avoidance or affirmative defense.